robot-soccer-kit/robot-soccer-kit/docs/linux.md

 ## Pairing the robots

-To pair the robots, you can simply go to the `bluetooth/` directory and run:
+To pair the robots, you can run:

 ```
-./bluetooth-pair.sh
+./bluetooth/pair.sh
 ```

 Then, wait for your robots to be detected